 Our auditor's report must always be read together with the audited annual financial statements and the audited management report as well as the examined ESEF documents.
-The annual financial statements and the management report converted into ESEF format - including the versions to be published in the German Federal Gazette [Bundesanzeiger] - are merely electronic renderings of the audited annual financial statements and the audited management report and do not take their place.
+The annual financial statements and the combined management report converted into ESEF format - including the versions to be entered in the company register - are merely electronic renderings of the audited annual financial statements and the audited combined management report and do not take their place.
 In particular, the ESEF report and our assurance opinion contained therein are to be used solely together with the examined ESEF documents made available in electronic form.